microsoft/powerbi-powershell/README.md

 ## Issues and Feedback

-If you find any bugs or would like to see certain functionality implemented for the PowerShell Cmdlets for PowerBI, please file an issue [here](https://github.com/Microsoft/powerbi-powershell/issues).
+If you find any bugs or would like to see certain functionality implemented for the PowerShell Cmdlets for Power BI, please file an issue [here](https://github.com/Microsoft/powerbi-powershell/issues).

-If your issue is broader than just the PowerShell cmdlets, please submit your feedback to the [PowerBI Community](http://community.powerbi.com/) or the official [PowerBI Support](https://powerbi.microsoft.com/en-us/support/) site.
+If your issue is broader than just the PowerShell cmdlets, please submit your feedback to the [Power BI Community](http://community.powerbi.com/) or the official [Power BI Support](https://powerbi.microsoft.com/en-us/support/) site.

+We track our roadmap of planned features in [ROADMAP.md](ROADMAP.md).

 ### Reporting Security Issues